sparksammy/GEMS-NT/README.md

 In order to contribute, you must follow the [Sparksammy C.O.C.](https://github.com/sparksammy/sparksammycoc)

-*Also: Since the current version of MIV for Cosmos (at the time I got it) did not have a LICENSE, I was able to add said version to GEMS NT.
-MIV is not my work, even though I wish it was.
-All credits go [here](https://github.com/bartashevich/MIV/tree/62a4f0b7cc5831d66725484b91c295acd5213d0e), and I have forked it as evidence [here.](https://github.com/sparksammy/COSMOS-MIV)*
+*Also: Since the current version of MIV for Cosmos (at the time I got it) did not have a LICENSE, and I just found out that means that MIV is "All rights reserved", I have removed MIV, will replace with my own Text Editor.*

 ## Requirements